-Marks are ratified at the closest Board of Examiners date after all marks have been received and reviewed by the External Examiner.
-Date of award is that Board date.
+It will be the closest BoE date after all marks have been received and reviewed by the External Examiner.
+Usually these are the Autumn and Spring BoEs.

 Section B: Policies and procedures

 17: Assessment criteria and Marking schemes

 Confirm the assessment criteria used for assessments [ref: Quality Manual, Section I QM of Assessment, para 8.
 The criteria which each programme issues, explaining how different levels of achievement will be rewarded through the allocation of marks, should be inserted separately as an appendix; if there are separate criteria for different types of assessment, include all criteria.]